AKheli/RepBench/Scenarios/README.md

 -all_infected_length
 - N = max; M = max
-- All time series are injected with 1 anomaly and the size is increased from max(10,1% of the time series ) to  30% of the time series placed randomly.
+- All time series are injected with 1 anomaly, the size is increased from max(10,1% of the time series ) to  30% of the time series placed randomly.

--blackout
+-blackout_length
 - N = max; M = max
-- All time series are injected with 1 anomaly and the size is increased from max(10,1% of the time series ) to 30% of the time series starting at 20% of the time series.
+- All time series are injected with 1 anomaly,  the size is increased from max(10,1% of the time series ) to 30% of the time series starting at 20% of the time series.

 \* ts_nbr is the only scenario that modifies the train set by only selecting the time series that are used for training